 Arts & Cultural Activities

-Our Creative & Performing Arts Centre (CPAC) is a state-of-the-art creative teaching, rehearsal and performance facility.
-It houses a fully equipped theatre, computer pods for animation, art spaces, a recording studio and several acoustically designed music practice rooms, a designated rehearsal studio and facilities for film and animation production.
+Our Creative and Performing Arts Centre (CPAC) is a state-of-the-art creative teaching, rehearsal, and performance facility.
+It houses a fully equipped theatre, computer pods for animation, art spaces, a recording studio and several acoustically designed music practice rooms, a designated rehearsal studio, and facilities for film and animation production.

 The arts and cultural experiences we provide our students with not only develop artistic proficiency, but also foster skills such as self-confidence, communication, teamwork, and resilience.

-Whether it's participating in a school choir or band, debating joining in a drama production, or learning an instrument, all our students have opportunities to develop a range of skills, perform on stage, and collaborate with fellow artists.
+Whether it is participating in a school choir or band, debating joining in a drama production, or learning an instrument, all our students have opportunities to develop a range of skills, perform on stage, and collaborate with fellow artists.

 Bands & Ensembles